Vanille-N/meander.typ/src/bisect.typ

 /// Split content with a `"text"` main field.
 /// Strategy: split by `" "` and take all words that fit.
+/// Then if hyphenation is enabled, split by syllables and take all syllables
+/// that fit.
+End the block with a linebreak that has the justification of
+/// the paragraph.
 #let has-text(
   /// Content to split. -> content
   ct,